Jigsaw – CAMHS

-Pennine Care’s Healthy Young Minds services (previously known as CAMHS) aims to promote the emotional and psychological wellbeing of our children and young people.
+Pennine Care’s CAMHS aims to promote the emotional and psychological wellbeing of our children and young people.
 CAMHS is used as a term for all services that work with children and young people who have difficulties with their emotional or behavioural wellbeing.
 It stands for Child and Adolescent Mental Health Service.

-The CAMHS directorate, including Healthy Young Minds community services and the Hope and Horizon inpatient units, is committed to developing connections with other local services such as social care, paediatrics, education, health and the voluntary sector.
+The CAMHS directorate community services and the Hope and Horizon inpatient units are committed to developing connections with other local services such as social care, paediatrics, education, health and the voluntary sector.

-Healthy Young Minds works with children and young people with a range of emotional or behavioural problems such as anxiety, depression, OCD, trauma, eating disorders, self-harm, suicidal urges or challenging behaviours.
-Healthy Young Minds also helps diagnose and then support young people with neuro-developmental disorders such as ADHD, ASD and Tic Disorders.
+CAMHS works with children and young people with a range of emotional or behavioural problems such as anxiety, depression, OCD, trauma, eating disorders, self-harm, suicidal urges or challenging behaviours.
+CAMHS also helps diagnose and then support young people with neuro-developmental disorders such as ADHD, ASD and Tic Disorders.

-Healthy Young Minds need parental consent to see you if you are under 16.
+CAMHS need parental consent to see you if you are under 16.
 So this means they need to know you are coming.
-There are other community and on-line resources that you can contact without your parents knowing.
+There are other communities and online resources that you can contact without your parents knowing.

 They have a very useful website where this is explained more fully and there are details of apps, resources and other services that may be useful: